cms-tau-pog/TauFW/docs/CMSDAS2020/configuration.md

 If this sample list is chosen, original NanoAOD samples will be processed for preselection explained in section [3](preselection.md) and further analysis starting from section [4](flat_n-tuples.md).
 In case of an analysis in the &mu;&tau;<sub>h</sub> final state, preselected NanoAOD samples were already produced for you, such that you could run your analysis on these samples.
-To do this, please change the sample list as follows:
+To do this, please change the sample list to [samples_mutau_2018_preselected.py](../../PicoProducer/samples/CMSDAS2020/samples_mutau_2018_preselected.py) as follows:

 ```sh
 pico.py era 2018 CMSDAS2020/samples_mutau_2018_preselected.py